15 Causes for Menstrual Cramps But No Period

 While most women may be able to differentiate between cramping related to the menstrual cycle and other cramping situations, at times, the symptoms can be confusing, and situations like cramping but no period may need further examination.
 Some of the likely reasons for getting cramps without period can be:

 Period pains, but no period – could I be pregnant? – maybe the most likely conclusion.
 Cramps which are not followed by menstruation can be an early indication of pregnancy.
 Cramping may occur when the fertilised egg implants itself into the uterine lining.
 In such an occurrence, you may experience minor cramping or implantation pain, usually around the time the periods are due, about 3 to 4 weeks into the pregnancy.

 Also Read: What Does Your Period Says About You

 2. Delayed Period

-Menstrual cramps, but no period may be due to a late period.
+Menstrual cramps but no period may be due to a late period.
 Cramping may be the result of ovulation (release of eggs from the ovaries) taking place.
 Ovulation normally takes place around 10 to 15 days before the start of the period.
 Though, ovulation may get extended, at times, causing a delayed menstrual cycle.
-Some women may miscalculate their period date or suffer from irregular period.
+Some women may miscalculate their period date or suffer from irregular periods.
 In such instances, period pains without menstruation may cause anxiety.

 Also Read: Irregular Periods after Marriage